 Outreach Program for Women

-This year, for the first time, we are participating in the Outreach Program for Women.
-The program will be running from June 17th - September 23rd 2013.
-The application deadline has been extended to May 8 and the required first contribution is due by May 17.
+Once again we are participating in the Outreach Program for Women.
+The program will be running from May 19th - August 18th 2014.
+The application deadline is March 19th 2014.

-The main program page contains general information about the program such as the timeline, background information, eligibility, requirements, and the application form.
+The main program page contains general information about the program such as the timeline, background information, eligibility, requirements, and details of the application process.

 We would encourage potential interns to start getting involved with their communities and and to start thinking about project ideas now.